supamii/QttpServer/README.md

 4. Launch MSVC 2015 developer console, `cd c:\qt-5.5.0\` and execute `qt5vars.cmd` to load environment variables
 5. In the same MSVC developer console, execute the configuration script.
 Below are configuration options that worked well on my machine against MSVC 2015:

    To include [OpenSSL](https://code.google.com/p/openssl-for-windows/downloads/list), download and extract to `C:\openssl-0.9.8k_WIN32`.
+Also add the lib and bin paths to the global %PATH% environment variable or equivalent.
 This is **recommended** in general and also helps support the qredis library.
 Tip: If you get stuck on qtwebsockets and don't intend on using it, you may also pass in "-skip qtwebsockets"
     ```batch
     configure.bat -platform win32-msvc2015 -debug -nomake examples -opensource -skip qtwebkit -skip qtwebchannel -skip qtquick1 -skip qtdeclarative -openssl-linked OPENSSL_LIBS="-lssleay32 -llibeay32" -I C:\openssl-0.9.8k_WIN32\include -L C:\openssl-0.9.8k_WIN32\lib -l Gdi32 -l User32
     ```